 You have been out to a special event and snapped numerous photos; arriving home you cannot wait to check them out on the computer.
-You insert the SD card with the photos into your computer but what’s happened to the photos?
+You insert the SD card with the photos into your computer but what's happened to the photos?
 There seems to be an error reading the card, are the photos lost forever?
-This is a scenario that unfortunately occurs sometimes but fear not as image repair may be possible to get your photos back.
+This is a scenario that unfortunately occurs sometimes but fears not as image repair may be possible to get your photos back.
 Here we take a look at why image errors may occur and how you might be able to save the day and recover them.

 There are many reasons why image errors can occur on an SD card with some of them perhaps being avoidable with a little hindsight, while others you have no control over.
 An SD card is commonly used in cameras and phones allowing storage of hundreds of photos.
 As they are removable they can become damaged as they are routinely put into devices to transfer files and then removed.